KayFrimp/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7. 6-multiple_permissions adds execute permission to the owner and group owner and read permission to other users.

 8. 7-everybody adds execution permission to the ownerm the goup owner and the other users to the file hello.

+9. 8-James_Bond sets the permission to the file helloe as follows: Owner: no permission at all, Group: no permission at all, and Other users: all the permissions.